 Before I tell you what's wrong with these "gurus," let's spend a moment on where they "nail it":

 Suze Orman will teach you a TON about respecting money and financial responsibility.
-She also "gets" the importance of insurance, something that most people don't understand.
+She also "gets" the importance of insurance, a topic most people don't fully understand or appreciate.